nih-cfde/use-case-library-build/library/t-0001-access-cfde-interface.md

 - r-00002
 ---

-A user should be able to access the CFDE interface and do basic searching and exploration.
+A user should be able to access the CFDE interface and perform basic searching and exploration.